cilium/cilium/pkg/bgpv1/README.md

 		neighbors[*].peerAddress: The address of the peer neighbor neighbors[*].peerPort: Optional TCP port number of the neighbor.
 1-65535 are valid values and defaults to 179 when unspecified. neighbors[*].peerASN: The ASN of the peer
+		neighbors[*].eBGPMultihopTTL: Time To Live (TTL) value used in BGP packets.
+The value 1 implies that eBGP multi-hop feature is disabled. neighbors[*].connectRetryTimeSeconds: Initial value for the BGP ConnectRetryTimer (RFC 4271, Section 8).
+Defaults to 120 seconds. neighbors[*].holdTimeSeconds: Initial value for the BGP HoldTimer (RFC 4271, Section 4.2).
+Defaults to 90 seconds. neighbors[*].keepAliveTimeSeconds: Initial value for the BGP KeepaliveTimer (RFC 4271, Section 8).
+Defaults to 30 seconds. neighbors[*].gracefulRestart.enabled: The flag to enable graceful restart capability. neighbors[*].gracefulRestart.restartTimeSeconds: The restart time advertised to the peer (RFC 4724 section 4.2).
 ```

 *Note*: *Setting unique configuration details of a particular instantiated virtual router on a particular Cilium node is explained in [Virtual Router Attributes](#Virtual Router Attributes)*